thomasballinger/rlundo/readme.md

 ##Running the tests

+* clone the repo, create a virtual environment
-* nosetests
+* pip install nose
-* you're need to install a recent version of tmux, 1.9a seems to work
+* somehow install a recent version of tmux, 1.9a seems to work (on OSX brew

 ---